 It’s not all negotiation tricks

-However, while getting the best possible deal in the short-term is important, barter a bridge too far and you’ll create a toxic reputation for your company.
-Negotiating is not all about the immediate wins; ideally you want to build a relationship with a supplier so you both benefit in the long term.
+Though getting the best possible deal in the short-term is important, barter too far and you’ll create a toxic reputation for your company.
+Negotiating is not all about the immediate wins; it’s about building a relationship with the supplier.

-While you might not get such a great deal up front, laying the foundations for a long-term partnership with your suppliers might mean perks further down the line, whether it’s a priority software upgrade or a discount.
+While you might not get such a great deal up front, laying the foundations for a long-term partnership might mean perks further down the line, whether it’s a priority software upgrade or a discount.

 Odd as it seems, goodwill goes a long way in negotiation.